Primary Navigation Mobile

 Gatso speed camera

 These are the most common speed cameras found on UK roads.
 Gatso introduced the UK’s first ever speed camera in 1991, which used physical film rolls to record speeding motorists.
-Now, they snap digital photos – but their size and shape hasn’t changed much since then.
+Now, they snap digital photos – but their size and shape hasn’t changed much over the years.

 Gatso cameras are big, bright yellow boxes mounted on poles at the roadside which use radar sensors to monitor the speed of approaching traffic.
-They’re rear-facing units, which means they take a picture of the back of a car if it drives past over the speed limit.
-If you trigger a Gatso camera, you’ll see a flash in your rear-view mirror.
+They face rearwards, taking a picture of the back of a car if it drives past over the speed limit.
+Trigger a Gatso camera and you’ll see a flash in your rear-view mirror.

 Truvelo Combi speed cameras